trygveaa/mopidy-spotify-tunigo/README.rst

 - ``spotify_tunigo/region``: The region to fetch playlists and releases for.
   The value should be a two letter country code if set.
 Defaults to empty, which means all regions.
+- ``spotify_tunigo/sub_genres``: Whether to show sub genres and top tracks under each genre.
+Defaults to True.
 - ``spotify_tunigo/cache_time``: The amount of seconds to cache the results from the API.
 A value of 0 will disable the cache.
 Defaults to 3600.